ifp-uiuc/do-neural-networks-learn-faus-iccvw-2015/tfd/README.md

 #### `tfd_plus_checkpoint_checker.py`
-This file contains a script that examines all the checkpoints created by a single experiment, and chooses the best one.
+This file contains a script that examines all the checkpoints created by a single experiment, and chooses the best one based on overall accuarcy on validation set.

 #### `data_paths.py`
 This file contains a single variable (``tfd_plus_data_path``) which indicates the path to load the TFD ``.npy`` files